mostlydev/terra.dmwl/README.md

 sure you set **all** the attributes!
 4. Modify the static `recent` method to appropriately call the `NewAppExamsMgmt` class created above.

+Then make sure that **DMWL_SOURCE_CLASS** in `global-headers/configuration.inc.php` points to this new class!

 And that's it.
 Everything else should work properly.